mxmssh/drltrace/README.md

 # License

-drltrace and DynamoRIO are distrubuted under BSD.
+Drltrace and DynamoRIO are distrubuted under BSD.

 Some additional modules required for drltrace are distrubuted under LGPL.
 See source files for more details.